Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 The signal process is simulated at leading order (LO) using \MGvATNLO (MG5) v2.6.5~\cite{Alwall:2014hca} with a dedicated 2HDM+$\Pa$ model~\cite{Bauer:2017ota}.
 The benchmark scenario investigated is summarized as

-where \mH, \mA, and \mHpm are the masses of heavy Higgs bosons, while the light neutral CP-even scalar $\Ph$ is identified with the $125\GeV$ Higgs boson.
+where \mH, \mA, and \mHpm are the masses of heavy Higgs bosons, while the light neutral CP-even scalar $\Ph$ is identified with the Higgs boson.
 The mass of the pseudoscalar mediator and the DM particle are denoted with \ma and \mchi, respectively.
 The $\lambda_{P_{1}}$ and $\lambda_{P_{2}}$ parameters control the quartic interactions between the doublets and the singlet, $\lambda_{3}$ mediates the same quartic interaction but only between the two doublets, and $y_\PGc$ is the parameter that controls the strength of the interaction between the singlet scalar and the DM fermion $\PGc$.
 The couplings of \PA and \Pa to DM particles are given by $y_\PGc\cos\theta $ and $y_\PGc\sin\theta$, respectively.
 A thorough study of various constraints implied by the parameter choices of Eq.~\eqref{Eq:BenchmarkChoice} is presented in Ref.~\cite{LHCDarkMatterWorkingGroup:2018ufk}.
-The relatively large value of \tanb is favored by the DM relic density~\cite{Tunney:2017yfp}.
-The value of \mchi is chosen according to Refs.~\cite{Tunney:2017yfp,Karwin:2016tsw}, where it is shown that such a value lies within the preferred range of the gamma-ray galactic-center excess if DM annihilates into \bbbar.
+The value of \mchi is chosen according to Refs.~\cite{Tunney:2017yfp,Karwin:2016tsw}, where it is shown that such a value lies close to the preferred range ($\mchi \in [50, 170]\GeV$) of the gamma-ray galactic-center excess if DM annihilates into \bbbar.
 Its exact value is irrelevant for this search when it is below half the mass of the mediator.
-Different signal samples are generated for scalar masses $\mH (> \ma + \mZ$) between 400 and 2000\GeV and $\ma (> 2 \mchi$) between 100 and 1800\GeV.
+Different signal samples are generated for the scalar masses $\mH$ and $\ma$, taken as free parameters, with $\mH (> \ma + \mZ)$ between 400 and 2000\GeV and $\ma (> 2 \mchi)$ between 100 and 1800\GeV.
 The $\lambda_3$ parameter is set to $\lambda_3 = m^{2}_{\Ph} /v^{2} \approx 0.25$, with $v$ the electroweak vacuum expectation value.
 In this configuration, the contribution from the $\PH \to \Pa\Pa$ channel becomes insignificant, as shown in Ref.~\cite{Bauer:2017ota}, thus guaranteeing a sufficiently narrow width of the heavy scalar resonance.
 The \PH boson width has been calculated for relevant variations of the other 2HDM+$\Pa$ parameters for this analysis, verifying the validity of the narrow-width approximation for both new resonances.

+The SM processes with the largest contributions to the background in this analysis are Drell--Yan (DY) $\PZ/\PGgst \to \Pl\PAl$, top quark-antiquark pair (\ttbar), single top quark, and diboson (in particular $\PW\PZ$ and $\PZ\PZ$) production.
+For the $\PZ\PZ$ case, if one of the $\PZ$ bosons decays to a charged lepton pair while the other decays to a pair of neutrinos, this results in an irreducible signature if an initial-state radiation jet is identified as \PQb jet.
+Similarly for the $\PW\PZ$ process, if the charged lepton from the \PW boson decay is lost or not identified, this can result in a signal-like signature.